 Mainstream skin care products are full of chemical ingredients that are bad for your skin as well as your health.
-I’ve written in depth about some of these ingredients: parabens, petroleum and sodium lauryl sulphate.
+I’ve written previously about some of these ingredients: parabens, petroleum and sodium lauryl sulphate.
 So avoiding mainstream products is a good start for healthy skin.

 A simple, natural cleanser is sufficient for cleaning your skin, particularly if you have oilier skin.
 Or you could try cleaning your skin with oil, which surprisingly, actually works really well, even with oily skin.

 One of the best places to get natural skincare products in Australia is Nourished Life, an online store with a huge range of natural cosmetics at various price points.

 You can also make your own skin products fairly easily – Natural New Age Mum recently shared her recipe for an organic face wash, and you can find a recipe for a natural body butter here.
 I often put a little plain shea butter in the palm of my hand and mix it with a drop or two of oil like jojoba for a quick and easy ‘homemade’ moisturiser.